Frequently Asked Questions

 - When will my application be processed?

-The deadline for fall applications is June 15th.
-To be considered for an assistantship, you should have your application in by January 15th.
+The deadline for fall applications is April 1.
+To be considered for an assistantship, you should have your application completed by January 15th.

 - Will applications be accepted after the deadline?

 - If my native language is not English, is it possible to waive the TOEFL under any circumstance?